SCEA Programs for Teachers

 Arts Learning Lab Activity Overview:

 Educator teams must fully participate in each ALL activity.
-Returning ALL attendees can earn up to 50 professional development hours, and new ALL attendees can earn up to 40 professional development hours by participating in each of the following:
+Up to 48 professional development hours by participating in each of the following:

 - One 4-day Summer Learning Lab in July 2018 at the UTC Challenger STEM Learning Center